 Here is the interface of Pano Tuner:

-Click the little I in the lower right and it turns over for the settings menu.
-You’ll notice I have it set for A 442 which I like for hammered dulcimers.
+Click the little ‘i’ in the lower right and it turns over for the settings menu.
+You’ll notice we set it for A 442 which is perfect for hammered dulcimers.
 They sound better just a little sharp than they do a little flat.